-With Aktiia, the first thing to do is download the Aktiia app, which will guide you through the initialisation process, including wearing the Aktiia bracelet, taking the baseline reading using the cuff and staying still during the measurements.
+With Aktiia, the first thing to do is download the Aktiia app, which will guide you through the initialisation process, including wearing the Aktiia bracelet, taking the baseline reading using the cuff and staying still during the process.
 Once the set-up is done, you just wear the bracelet and go about your day.
-And until you need to take another baseline reading in 30 days’ time, that’s it.
-Readings are taken automatically 24/7, including as you sleep.
+And until you need to take another baseline reading in 30 days’ time, that’s it!
+Readings are taken automatically 24/7, including when you sleep.

 How many blood pressure readings are taken?